oppia/oppia-web-developer-docs/Home.md

-Welcome to the Oppia developers wiki!
+Welcome to the Oppia developer wiki!

 For user-facing documentation, see our [Github Page](https://oppia.github.io).
-Otherwise, pick a link from the sidebar.
+Otherwise, view the [README](https://github.com/oppia/oppia#oppia) or pick a link from the sidebar.

-You may also want to take a look at the [README](https://github.com/oppia/oppia#oppia).